Mauritius Residency

 Mauritius Residence Permit: Pathway to Permanent Residence

-Mauritius Residence Permit For Retirees
+Mauritius Residence Permit for Retirees

 Frequently Asked Questions